peterfox/hexavel/README.md

 Class specs are stored in support/spec they can be created simply by using the phpspec command `bin/phpspec desc <Namespace\\Class>` and then you can call `bin/phpspec run` or `gulp phpSpec` to perform the tests.

+## Warnings

+Not all packages made for Laravel will work out of the box with Hexavel.
+Most will except if they install code into your project.
+Laravel Spark is an example of this when it uses a number of stubs and adds assets etc.

+## Other Resources

+* [Hexavel Spark](https://github.com/peterfox/hexavel-spark)is a package for making Spark compatible with Hexavel due to the install of stubs.
+* [Hexavel Components](https://github.com/peterfox/hexavel-components)sits between Laravel Framework
+and Hexavel.
+* [Hexavel Behat](https://github.com/peterfox/hexavel-behat)holds the contexts that sets up Behat for Hexavel.